-I really enjoyed putting together this Canadian music playlist, even if it was the quickest one I’ve made so far.
-There are lots of bands on it I love, from Arcade Fire and Leonard Cohen on the serious side, to Crash Test Dummies and Carly Rae Jepson on the more fun side.
+We really enjoyed putting together this Canadian music playlist, even if it was the quickest one we’ve made so far.
+There are lots of bands on it that are easy to love, from Arcade Fire and Neil Young on the more serious side, to Crash Test Dummies and Carly Rae Jepson on the more fun side.

 Enjoy the playlist – it’s got some epic music on it.